KCLinguistics/kclinguistics.github.io/_pages/about.md

 To this end, I have employed three different approaches.

-[1] Compare the different communicative behaviors of language use in Virtual Reality vs Naturalistic-Setting in dyadic conversations of humans.
+[1] Compare the different communicative behaviors of language use in Virtual Reality vs Naturalistic-Setting in dyadic conversations between humans.

 [2] Identify the causal mechanism of morphosyntax in the underlying problem-solving /   communicative strategies.